vyassuresh/clapshot/doc/sysadmin-guide.md

 > **New to Clapshot?** Start with the [Quick Start Reference](quick-start-reference.md) for common deployment scenarios.
 > **Having connection issues?** See the [Connection Troubleshooting Guide](connection-troubleshooting.md) for help with common deployment and connectivity problems.
+> **Want to customize media processing?** See the [Transcoding and Thumbnailing Guide](transcoding.md) for configuring hardware acceleration and custom workflows.

 ### Building